yahoojapan/authorization-proxy/docs/grpc-design-brief.md

 https://github.com/yahoojapan/authorization-proxy/pull/83/files

-We have updated/changed the implementation in the following lawers:
+We have updated/changed the implementation in the following layers:

 - usecase
 - service